Living with Lions

 LION MONITORING

-In order to develop successful lion conservation strategies, LWL are carrying out ecological and behavioural research on the local lions by monitoring their movements, and the effect of human activities on them.
+In order to develop successful lion conservation strategies, LWL conducts ecological and behavioural research by monitoring lion movements, and the effect of human activities on them.
+With this information we are able to develop biologically sound strategies for the management and conservation of lions.

 Collared lion